Dev-Craig44/next.js/building-api.md

 - if you want to show something to the user, you need to use a page file

 _create endpoint for getting a single object_

+- to create a user, we send a request to the user's endpoint include a user object in the body of the request